exoplatform/exo-documentation/docs/Manage-Space.rst

 |image61|

- .. note::After you have left a space, the space will not exist in the My
+ .. note: After you have left a space, the space will not exist in the My
 			Spaces tab, but in the All Spaces tab (for the "visible" space only).
 You are not able to view activities of the spaces you have left unless those where you have been mentioned.
+      Once you leave the space, you will not be able to see any activity, nor receiving notifications of your former publications on this space

 .. _Delete-Space: